What Is Pinterest Used For

 What’s special about Pinterest for marketing is that it’s still possible to reach a large number of people for free.
 Organic reach on Pinterest is very much alive unlike on platforms like Facebook and Instagram.

-If you’re keen to capitalise on this, but don’t have the time to invest in Pinterest for marketing, let’s chat!
+If you’re keen to capitalize on this, but don’t have the time to invest in Pinterest for marketing, let’s chat!

 Pinterest marketing strategies often need to be tailored for a specific business.
 There are some basic steps though that are the same!
 These tips will help you maximise the value of using Pinterest in business.